rwxrob/bonzai/README.md

 SPDX-License-Identifier: Apache-2.0

-"Bonzai" and "bonzai" are legal trademarks of Robert S. Muhlestein but can be used freely to refer to the Bonzai project
+"Bonzai" and "bonzai" are legal trademarks of Robert S. Muhlestein but can be used freely to refer to the Bonzai™ project
 <https://github.com/rwxrob/bonzai> without limitation.
 To avoid
 potential developer confusion, intentionally using these trademarks to refer to other projects --- free or proprietary --- is prohibited.